wharfkit/website/src/lib/docs/SessionKit/AccountCreationPlugin.md

 }
 ```

-This configuration is utilized by the [SessionKit](/docs/session-kit/session-kit-factory) to guide interactions with the end user during the account creation process.
+This configuration is utilized by the [SessionKit](/docs/session-kit) to guide interactions with the end user during the account creation process.

+The configuration object can include the following properties:

 - `requiresChainSelect`: Indicates if the Session Kit should prompt the user to choose a blockchain for account creation.
 Set to `false` if the plugin itself facilitates blockchain selection.
-- `supportedChains`: Optionally, a list of blockchain IDs that the plugin supports for account creation can be specified, particularly if the plugin is tailored to specific blockchains.
+- `supportedChains`: Optionally, a list of blockchain IDs that the plugin supports for account creation can be specified if the plugin is tailored to specific blockchains.

 ### Metadata